ether/etherpad-lite/doc/api/hooks_client-side.md

   time correction and a default `userId` property if missing.
 Plugins must not modify this object.
 Warning: Unlike `text`, `message.text` is not pre-sanitized or processed in any way.
+* `rendered` - Used to override the default message rendering.
+Initially set to `null`.
+If the hook function sets this to a DOM element object or a jQuery object, then that object will be used as the rendered message UI.
+Otherwise, if this is set to `null`, then Etherpad will render a default UI for the message using the other context properties.
 * `sticky` (boolean): Whether the gritter notification should fade out on its own or just sit there until manually closed.
 * `timestamp`: When the chat message was sent (milliseconds since epoch),